vmware-labs/wasm-workers-server/docs/docs/languages/python.md

     pip3 install -t ./_libs beautifulsoup4
     ```

-1. Create a `index.toml` file with the content below.
+1. Create an `index.toml` file with the content below.
 Note the name of the TOML file must match the name of the worker (`index.py` and `index.toml`).
 The current configuration mounts the `_libs` folder and sets the `PYTHONPATH` environment variable to the mount path:

     ```toml title="./index.toml"
     name = "libs"